siphonjs/siphon/README.md

 ### .length

+Private until .setRedis method is called.
 No parameters.
 Gives length of jobs queue.

 ```
 siphon()